Thoracic Aortic Aneurysms

 - Anatomy of aorta & arteries branching off of aorta to visceral organs and legs

 Vascular surgeons at UCSF Medical Center perform both conventional open surgical repair, as well as minimally invasive endovascular repair for aneurysmal disease.
-The type of procedure performed is determined by the patient's medical status and aneurysm characteristics.
+The type of procedure performed is determined by the patient's medical status and the characteristics of the aneurysm.

 Conventional Open Procedure

-The conventional open surgical repair of aneurysms for thoracic aortic aneurysms involves opening the chest cavity, and sewing a synthetic graft inside the aneurysm to the artery above and below it to prevent the aneurysm from rupturing.
-In essence, relining the weakened aorta with a sleeve of material making the aorta stronger.
+The conventional open surgical repair of aneurysms involves opening the abdominal cavity in the case of an abdominal aortic aneurysm, and sewing a synthetic graft inside the aneurysm to the artery above and below it to prevent the aneurysm from rupturing - in essence, relining the weakened aorta with a sleeve of material to strengthen the aorta.

-A newer approach, called an endovascular repair, involves the use of a catheter that is inserted into the groin, in a similar fashion as an aortogram, however, the catheter is used to insert a self-expanding stent graft into the aneurysm.
-Endovascular repair of aneurysms does not require a large incision and has a substantially shorter recovery than the conventional open surgical approach.
-Not all aneurysms are suitable for endovascular repair; however, vascular surgeons at UCSF Medical Center are experts in the treatment of aneurysms using the conventional and endovascular approach.
+A newer approach, called an endovascular repair, involves the use of a catheter that is inserted into the groin, in a similar fashion as an aortogram - however, the catheter is used to insert a self-expanding stent graft into the aneurysm.
+Endovascular repair of aneurysms does not require a large incision, and has a substantially shorter recovery than the conventional open surgical approach.
+Not all aneurysms are suitable for endovascular repair; however, vascular surgeons at UCSF Medical Center are experts in the treatment of aneurysms using both the conventional and the endovascular approach.